awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-GetCertificateAuthorityCsr.md

 # GetCertificateAuthorityCsr<a name="JavaApi-GetCertificateAuthorityCsr"></a>

-The following Java sample shows how to use the [GetCertificateAuthorityCsr](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificateAuthorityCsr.html) function\.
+The following Java sample shows how to use the [GetCertificateAuthorityCsr](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificateAuthorityCsr.html) operation\.

-This function retrieves the certificate signing request \(CSR\) for your private certificate authority \(CA\)\.
-The CSR is created when you call the [CreateCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthority.html) function\.
-Take the CSR to your on\-premises X\.509 infrastructure and sign it by using your root or a subordinate CA\.
-Then import the signed certificate back into ACM PCA by calling the [ImportCertificateAuthorityCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ImportCertificateAuthorityCertificate.html) action\.
-The CSR is returned as a base64 PEM–encoded string\.
+This operation retrieves the certificate signing request \(CSR\) for your private certificate authority \(CA\)\.
+The CSR is created when you call the [CreateCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthority.html) operation\.
+Take the CSR to your on\-premises X\.509 infrastructure and sign it using your root or a subordinate CA\.
+Then import the signed certificate back into ACM PCA by calling the [ImportCertificateAuthorityCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ImportCertificateAuthorityCertificate.html) operation\.
+The CSR is returned as a base64 PEM\-encoded string\.

 ```
 package com.amazonaws.samples;